• Jul 14, 2020

 Sales is a challenging job, and with the current state of the world, many salespeople are facing new challenges they haven’t encountered before.

-Some of us are months into sheltering at home.
-Undoubtedly, you’ve experienced some sort of disruption with your routine.
+Undoubtedly, you’ve experienced some sort of disruption with your routine since the pandemic first started.
 Maybe you’re at home with family, so finding a quiet place for a call is difficult.
 Or, perhaps, you’re a parent and have had to take on the role of part-time teacher.
 It’s harder to be productive when you’re learning a whole new way of working.

 On top of it, as you talk to your prospects, you’re getting a feel for which industries are heavily affected and which ones are doing okay.
 Perhaps some are even growing.
 But it all affects your team’s ability to hit goals.
 Everyone is doing their best to make quota, but only so much is in their control, and a lot of things are up in the air.